udacity/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does This takes some data from bikeshares in select cities and does some analysis on it.

 ### Files used
 Include the files used
+Bikeshare.py
+readme.me

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.